AdamSobieski/Narratology/Content/Concepts.md

 </part>
 ```

+Interestingly, there are a number of approaches for [differencing RDF-based resources](https://www.w3.org/2001/sw/wiki/How_to_diff_RDF) and there is a PATCH HTTP verb (see also: [RFC 5789](https://www.rfc-editor.org/rfc/rfc5789)).

 ## Research Questions

 1. How can artificial-intelligence systems, e.g., large language models, be of use for creating and explicating concept definitions?